ssloy/penny/README.md

 The microcontroller ticks at 8 MHz, and the timer1 ticks at 1 MHz (prescaler 8), and ICR1 provides the TOP value (20000), thus it restarts every 20 ms, providing a correct 50 Hz signal.
 OCR1A and OCR1B registers control microsecond pulse widths for the left and right servos.

 The problem comes with the center servo attached to a 8 bit timer2.
 It does not have a handy ICR1 analog, so the overflowing frequency is controlled via the prescaler only.
-There are no prescalers good enough to approximate 50 Hz, here is an idea that lies somewhere inbetween a software and a hardware PWM:
+There are no prescalers to approximate 50 Hz well enough, so here is an idea that lies somewhere inbetween a software and a hardware PWM:
 * we set timer2 to tick at prescaler 128, thus it overflows after 4.096 ms = 256 * 128/(8 * 10^6).
-* At the overflow we disable the timer2, so it is a one shot pulse.
+* At the overflow we disable the timer2, so it is a one-shot pulse.
 * At the timer1 capture interrupt we re-arm the (one-shot) timer2.

 4 ms is superior to a 2 ms max pulse width we need to control, and is well inferior to the 20 ms re-arming beat.
-To sum up, let us say we want to put all three servos to the middle position (1.5 ms pulse width).
+To sum up, let us say we want to put all three servos to the middle position (1500 μs pulse width).
 We need to do the following:
 ```c
 OCR1A = 1500;    // left servo
 OCR1B = 1500;    // right servo